 You can definitely use your creativity and skill to find a way to profit or advertise a business or side hustle that you may have.

 Some areas have been filmed many times by drones.
 Many areas haven’t.
 One thing for sure is that there are significantly less drone pictures and footage than there are taken from the ground.
 People look up images of places all the time, and again, they particularly love aerial pictures and footage.

 What Kind of Drone Should You Buy?

-You’ll notice that it gets very high reviews from beginners to drone enthusiasts alike.
-It is an excellent bit of machinery and your best bet in flying a drone.
+You’ll notice that it gets very high reviews; from beginners to drone enthusiasts alike.
+It is an excellent bit of machinery and your best bet at getting started at flying a drone.

-The Phantom 3 flies easily, it positions itself via GPS and compass, and is flat out fun to fly.
-It has its own controller to control the drone.
-It uses an app on your cell phone to show you a view of what the drone is seeing, and to collect videos, pictures, and to give you other information and commands.
-If it runs low on batteries, it flies home to the place that it took off from.
+The Phantom 3 comes with its own controller to control the drone.
+It uses the downloadable DJI Go app on your cell phone to show you the drone’s view, take videos and pictures, and to give you other information and options.
+The drone warns you if your battery is running low, then after it gets critically low it flies home to the take-off location.

 More advanced drones exist, of course, such as the Phantom 4 and the DJI Mavic Pro.
-They are highly rated drones that you may want to consider down the road, but I do not recommend these as your first entry into flying a drone.
+They are highly rated drones that you may want to consider down the road, but I do not recommend these as your first entry into flying a drone due to their cost.

 This is a particularly good video on getting started: